njtierney/naniar/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-There were no ERRORs or WARNINGs
+There were no ERRORs or WARNINGs or NOTEs

-There was 1 NOTE

-* Maintainer: 'Nicholas Tierney <nicholas.tierney@gmail.com>'
-* This is a new submission

 ## Reverse dependencies